medeiros/medeiros.github.io/_posts/2020-10-15-Kafka-Connect-Concepts.md

 ```

 - Consume a Kafka topic to make sure that Covid19-API data was actually
-read form the API and then produced into the topic:
+read from the API and then produced into the topic:

 ```bash
 $ kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic x \